If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Exclusive to the Japanese version:

 Battle Arena Toshinden, Cool Boarders 2, Destruction Derby, Jumping Flash!, Resident Evil: Director's Cut, Tekken 3, and Tom Clancy's Rainbow Six use their PAL versions in all regions.
-This may have been done so the system could be sold in Quebec, which requires the French version of a video game to be included if it exists, as this had previously blocked the sale of the SNES Classic there.
+This may have been done so the system could be sold in the Quebec region of Canada, which requires the French version of a video game to be included if it exists, as this had previously blocked the sale of the SNES Classic there.